okafohenry/task-tracker/README.md

 - Edit, and delete tasks by left-clicking on the a task title
 - View task description by left-clicking on the **angle down** icon

+## Constraints

+- Tracka utilizes redux-persist feature additionally to retain added tasks, this feature displays all tasks added irrespective of user logged-in, this is because the logic made available on the third-party endpoint has a logic deficiency to provide the frontend needs required for smooth and faultless running of the task-tracka application.

 ## Additional Information